-Treatment of Patellofemoral Pain Syndrome
+Treatment of the Patellofemoral Pain Syndrome

 When a patient is diagnosed with PFPS, the treating physician usually faces a dilemma.
 As this is a diagnosis based on exclusion, should one go for surgical intervention or simple conservative management?
 The answer to this question can be obtained from the current literature about the different treatment options for PFPS.
 The addition of a surgical intervention to the physiotherapy program was deemed not superior to physiotherapy or conservative therapy alone; therefore, it is not recommended to perform any surgery on the patient with PFPS.